Data-driven miRNA sequencing Normalization Assessment

 - cc

-measures the preservation of biological signals before versus after normalization.
-A high value indicates a high preservation of biological signals (cc
+ccmeasures the preservation of biological signals before versus after normalization.
+A high value indicates a high preservation of biological signals (cc<= 1).
+In particular,ccis the concordance correlation coefficient of the within-cluster partial correlation among positive controls before and after normalization.- mscr

-is the mean-squared correlation reduction in negative controls before and after normalization.
+mscrmeasures the relative reduction of handling before versus after normalization.
+A highmscrindicates higher removal of handling effects.
+In particular,mscris the mean-squared correlation reduction in negative controls before and after normalization.

-When selecting a normalization method for the raw
+When selecting a normalization method for the raw data, one should

 aim for the best possible trade-off of hight cc and high mscr.